NCEP Home > NCO Home > Systems Integration Branch > Restricted Data Information|

 general public.
 Likewise, quality-controlled data values that are directly

 derived from restricted data are themselves also subject to the same

 To view a copy of the official NCEP policy pertaining to restricted data,

 Each of the data types listed below is restricted in some way.
 Files on the

-NCEP CCS which contain any such data (including, but not limited to, database
+NCEP WCOSS which contain any such data (including, but not limited to, database

 files, model "dump" files, and PREPBUFR files) are accessible only to NCEP

 WCOSS users who consent to join a special UNIX group (rstprod).
 Such consent

 is implied once a user registers to obtain access to the restricted data as